Model Context Protocol

 Duration in minutes.
 Must match the community's slot size (usually 60).

-• apartment_idstring (uuid)
+• apartment_idstring (uuid)required

 Output